-With myeloma the plasma cell makes lots of abnormal (cancerous) plasma cells.
-We call these myeloma cells.
-These myeloma cells fill up the bone marrow.
-This makes it harder for the bone marrow to make enough other normal blood cells.
-This causes some of the symptoms of myeloma.
+The myeloma cells fill up the bone marrow which makes it harder for the bone marrow to make enough other normal blood cells.
+This causes some of the symptoms of myeloma, including difficulty fighting infection.

 We have more information about immunoglobulins and myeloma.

 There are different types of myeloma.
 Each type of myeloma is named after the abnormal immunoglobulin (paraprotein) the myeloma cells make.
 They may cause different symptoms, but they are all usually treated in the same way.

 Myeloma may not cause any symptoms in its early stages.
 It may be diagnosed after a routine blood test, before any symptoms are noticed.
 Or it may be diagnosed after going to your GP or to hospital with symptoms.

 - constant bone pain in 1 area (such as in the back, ribs, hip or pelvis)